 "Pumpkin is a good fiber source and is often recommended for chronic digestive issues, like diarrhea," Schmid says.

-It's all about how it's prepared, however, says Tina Wismer, DVM, with the ASPCA Animal Poison Control Center: "While cooked pumpkin is completely safe for pets, raw pumpkin is not."
+It's all about how it's prepared, however, says Tina Wismer, DVM, with the ASPCA Animal Poison Control Center.

-- Canned pumpkin is OK, says Schmid: "Canned or pureed pumpkin is probably best and least likely to cause gastrointestinal upset."
+Canned pumpkin is safe for dogs to eat, says Schmid: "Canned or pureed pumpkin is probably best and least likely to cause gastrointestinal upset."
 This pumpkin can be a good source of fiber for dogs and low on calories.
 Canned pumpkin or sweet potato is sometimes recommended online as a remedy for either diarrhea or constipation in dogs, but some veterinarians say fiber supplements might be a better choice.

-- Canned pumpkin pie mix, which may include extra sugar, spices (nutmeg is toxic to dogs in high amounts) and other additives, is high-calorie and is not good for dogs.
+Pumpkin pie filling, which may include extra sugar, spices (nutmeg is toxic to dogs in high amounts) and other additives, is high in calories and is not good for dogs.

 If you're thinking of adding something like pumpkin to your dog's diet over time, do a little research, check with your veterinarian, and remember to introduce the food slowly to watch for adverse reactions or allergies.